Stay with Me Tonight (Eugent Bushpepa song)

 "Stay With Me Tonight" is a song recorded by Albanian singer and songwriter Eugent Bushpepa.
-Lasting three minutes and fifty four seconds, the song was written and produced by the singer himself.
-The official music video for the song was shot in Italy directed by Renuar Locaj (video/photographer) and was uploaded on 12 February 2020 onto YouTube in order to accompany the single's release.
-It features scenes with the singer and Albanian model Adrola Dushi focusing on the singer's relationship with his girlfriend.
+Lasting three minutes and fifty four seconds, the song was written and produced by the singer.
+The official music video for the song was shot in Italy and directed by Renuar Locaj; it was released on 12 February 2020 on YouTube to accompany the single's release.
+It features scenes with Bushpepa and Albanian model Adrola Dushi focusing on the singer's relationship with his girlfriend.

 Background and composition

-"Stay With Me Tonight" has a duration time of three minutes and fifty four seconds and was solely written and produced by Eugent Bushpepa himself.
-In terms of music notation, it was composed in 4/4 time and is performed in the key of E major with a tempo of 135 beats per minute.
-It is his first single in over two years after Mall with whom he participated at the Eurovision Song Contest 2018.
-Lyrically, the song delves on themes of losing the love, choices that can be made in difficult situations in order to move forward.
+"Stay With Me Tonight" has a duration time of three minutes and fifty four seconds and was solely written and produced by Bushpepa.
+It was composed in 4/4 time and is performed in the key of E major with a tempo of 135 beats per minute.
+It is his first single in over two years after "Mall", with which he participated at the Eurovision Song Contest 2018.
+Lyrically, the focuses on the theme of losing love, and choices that can be made in difficult situations.

 Music video

-The accompanying music video was directed by Renuar Locaj and premiered onto the official YouTube channel of Eugent Bushpepa prior to the digital release on 12 February 2020.
-The clip was filmed during winter in various locations in the city of Rome, Italy, Directed by Renuar Locaj and features the guest appearance from Albanian model Adrola Dushi.
-It was released on digital platforms and to streaming services as a single on 21 February 2020.
+The accompanying music video was directed by Renuar Locaj and premiered on Bushpepa's YouTube channel on 12 February 2020.
+The clip was filmed during winter in various locations in the city of Rome, Italy.
+It features a guest appearance from the Albanian model Adrola Dushi.
+The song was released on digital platforms and to streaming services as a single on 21 February 2020.